Fentanyl Dependency & Addiction Treatment

 As a result, ANR became the only treatment currently addressing the brain’s underlying cause of addiction.

-Accelerated Neuro-Regulation is the most cutting edge answer to address opioid dependency, backed by science.
-To date, over 24,000 patients and counting have successfully treated.
+Accelerated Neuro-Regulation is the most cutting edge scientific answer to address opioid dependency.
+To date, over 24,000 patients and counting have been successfully treated.
 By bringing ANR to the United States, Dr. Waismann hopes to help put an end to the current opioid crisis our country is facing.
 As fentanyl abuse continues to top the charts in opioid-related deaths, ANR is the solution to an otherwise grim future.
 Doctors using ANR internationally have seen promising patient responses and post-treatment results.
 The outcomes for patients who receive ANR treatment have been overwhelmingly positive.
 They continue to support the use of Accelerated Neuro-Regulation as the new standard of care for opioid addiction.

 Fentanyl Withdrawal Symptoms

 Fentanyl withdrawal is unpleasant and can include anxiety, nausea, vomiting, and abdominal pain.
-While not life-threatening, symptoms of Fentanyl withdrawal can certainly be intense and severe.
+While not normally life-threatening, symptoms of fentanyl withdrawal can certainly be intense and severe.
 The FDA reports the following as potential side effects of the opioid withdrawal syndrome that occurs when fentanyl leaves the bloodstream:

 - Anxiety and agitation

 - Back and muscle aches or weakness